Aditya02160/Sector-CEO-dashboard-Using-Power-BI/README.md

 Make a visualisaƟ on having project counts by ’On-track’,’ Risk of Delay’, ‘Delayed’, ‘Not yet started’.
 4. A clustered bar-graph for Category and Area of concern.
-5. A table with ExecuƟ on status
+5. A table with Execution status
 6. Slicers for the below as a dropdown menu.
 a.
 Priority
 b.
 Project Level